heythisisgordon/SyntheticErrandsScheduler-v3/docs/ux_overview.md

 - These constants are consistently applied across the initial scheduling, optimization, and visualization components.
 - Users can be confident that all generated schedules adhere to these predefined constraints.

+Optimization Algorithm Selection:
+- Users can now choose between two optimization algorithms in the GUI:
+  1. Constraint Programming (CP-SAT) Solver: Focuses on maximizing profit while respecting all constraints.
+  2. Vehicle Routing Problem (VRP) Solver: Optimizes routes for contractors, potentially reducing travel time and increasing efficiency.
+- The selected algorithm is used to generate the optimized schedule, allowing users to compare the results of different approaches.
+- This feature provides flexibility in solving different types of scheduling problems and allows for performance comparisons between different approaches.

 Type Hinting and Code Quality:
 - The entire codebase now includes comprehensive type hints, which indirectly benefits the user experience by:
   - Reducing the likelihood of type-related bugs, leading to a more stable and reliable application.